draconisPW/PWMAngband/docs/dungeon.rst

 from a pick if trying to dig through a granite wall.

-It is sometimes possible to get a character trapped within the dungeon by using various magical spells and items.
+It is sometimes possible to get a character trapped within the dungeon by using various magical spells and items, encountering the right kind of trap, or entering the dungeon (either by word of recall or by a staircase when playing with disconnected stairs) and finding yourself in a part that has no passable route to a staircase.
 So it can be a good idea to always carry some kind of digging tool, even when you are not planning on tunneling for treasure.